ezzatmohamed/CUFE_Website/README.md

 # CUFE_Website

  a website for faculty of engineering – Cairo university.
-Social network for the student to communicate with each other.
+Social network for students to communicate with each other.
 It’s written in Laravel.